zhangdongdong7/scenarios/.github/ISSUE_TEMPLATE/new-lab.md

 ---
-name: new-scenario
+name: new-lab
-about: Create a new scenario
+about: Create a new Lab
-title: lab/challenge-name-use-lowercase
+title: lab-name-use-lowercase
-labels: New
+labels: New,Lab
 assignees: ""
 ---